Charlie McConalogue

-Charlie McConalogue (born 29 October 1977) is an Irish Fianna Fáil politician who has served as Minister for Agriculture, Food and the Marine since September 2020.
+Charles McConalogue (born 29 October 1977) is an Irish Fianna Fáil politician who has served as Minister of State at the Department of Culture, Communications and Sport since January 2025.
+He previously served as Minister for Agriculture, Food and the Marine from September 2020 to January 2025 and Minister of State at the Department of Justice from July 2020 to September 2020.
 He has been a Teachta Dála (TD) for the Donegal constituency since the 2016 general election, and previously from 2011 to 2016 for the Donegal North-East constituency.
-He previously served as Minister of State for Law Reform from July 2020 to September 2020.

 Early life

 McConalogue has a degree in economics, politics and history from University College Dublin (UCD), which he completed after a year as Education Officer in the UCD Students' Union.
 After graduation, he worked as a political organiser at the Fianna Fáil HQ in Dublin.
 Upon the death of his father, he returned home to manage the family farm near Carndonagh in the north of Inishowen, County Donegal.

 He was raised near Gleneely, a village in the north of Inishowen, and was in Australia before returning to the farm.
 He is married with two sons.